cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 2. Design for one specific audience by delivering information intentionally to satisfy those specific needs.

 - For our next steps, we recommend that we decide if we strive to make information understandable for all audiences and, evaluate **understandability** for each audience and iterate until it reaches an acceptable level of understanding.
 - In the short term, we can make raw data accessible to people who are interested in using it for their own research.
-This will not only empower these users but also strenghthen our approach towards more transdparency in government.
+This will not only empower these users but also strenghthen our approach towards transparency in government.

 ## Health Equity Links to documents